-Schemas for products/coproducts (case classes and case class families) can be traversed and modified using .modify method.
-To traverse collections, use .each.

-There is also an unsafe variant of this method, but it should be avoided in most cases.
-The "unsafe" prefix comes from the fact that the method takes a list of strings, which represent fields, and the correctness of this specification is not checked.
+Schemas for products/coproducts (case classes and case class families) can be traversed and modified using . modifyUnsafe.
+The "unsafe" prefix comes from the fact that the method takes a list of fields, traverses the schema to find the referenced one; the correctness of this specification is not checked.